apatriciamarques/Network-Based-Prediction/README.md

-# Quantum Multi-Order Moment Embedding (QMME) Protocol for Graph-Based Node Classification
+# Quantum Network-Based Prediction of Cancer Driver Genes

 The QMME protocol encodes higher-order neighborhood statistics into amplitude-encoded quantum states.
 These states are then classified using a fully quantum, kernel-based binary classification circuit.